Chasing Autumn Colors: 6 Elegant Hotels Near Fall Foliage Spots

 During the four days of the festival, there will be kappore (a street performance that originated in the Edo Period), marching bands, the Awa dance, and the Nebuta float parade from Aomori.
 Also, nighttime visitors will be allowed to enter the courtyard, a normally restricted area.

-While there are no food stalls in 2024, a few food trucks will be at the event.
+While there are no food stalls, the event features a few food trucks.

 Kagurazaka Matsuri